David Lewis (philosopher): Criticisms

 This theory has faced a number of criticisms.
 In particular, it is not clear how we could know what goes on in other worlds.
 After all, they are causally disconnected from ours; we can't look into them to see what is going on there.
 A related objection is that, while people are concerned with what they could have done, they are not concerned with what people in other worlds, no matter how similar to them, do.
-As Saul Kripke once put it, a presidential candidate could not care less whether someone else, in another world, wins an election, but does care whether he himself could have won it (Kripke 1980, p.
-45).
+As Saul Kripke once put it, a presidential candidate could not care less whether someone else, in another world, wins an election, but does care whether he himself could have won it.

 Another criticism of the realist approach to possible worlds is that it has an inflated ontology—by extending the property of concreteness to more than the singular actual world it multiplies theoretical entities beyond what should be necessary to its explanatory aims, thereby violating the principle of parsimony, Occam's razor.
 But the opposite position could be taken on the view that the modal realist reduces the categories of possible worlds by eliminating the special case of the actual world as the exception to possible worlds as simple abstractions.

 Possible worlds are employed in the work of Kripke and many others, but not in the concrete sense Lewis propounded.
 While none of these alternative approaches has found anything near universal acceptance, very few philosophers accept Lewis's brand of modal realism.

-Alan Hayek has argued that the similarity analysis of counterfactuals fails because there will not always be a possible world that is most similar.
-Lewis pre-empts this by claiming that a counterfactual is true if any antecedent world where the consequent is true is more similar to the actual world than the most similar antecedent world where the consequent is false.
-This allows him to accommodate infinitely similar worlds, unlike Stalnaker.
-Consider the counterfactual: 'if this line were bigger, it would not be 1cm bigger'.
+Alan Hájek has argued that the similarity analysis of counterfactuals fails because there will not always be a possible world that is most similar.
+Lewis preempts this by claiming that a counterfactual is true if any antecedent world where the consequent is true is more similar to the actual world than the most similar antecedent world where the consequent is false.
+This allows him to accommodate infinitely similar worlds, unlike Robert Stalnaker.
+Consider the counterfactual 'if this line were bigger, it would not be 1 cm bigger'.
 The line can be bigger by an infinitely larger or smaller amount, so there are infinite worlds, but there are infinitely many true consequent worlds that are more similar to our world than the most similar false antecedent world.
-Hayek objects that in some cases, infinite truth and falsity worlds can mirror each other, meaning that neither is more similar.
-Consider 'If these lines were not 10cm, it would be bigger'.
-For any length greater than 10cm, there is a corresponding length under 10cm to infinity; hence, the similarity relation fails because no world where the consequent is true or false is more similar than the other.
+Hájek objects that in some cases, infinite truth and falsity worlds can mirror each other, meaning that neither is more similar.
+Consider 'If these lines were not 10 cm, it would be bigger'.
+For any length greater than 10 cm, there is a corresponding length under 10 cm to infinity; hence, the similarity relation fails because no world where the consequent is true or false is more similar than the other.